rajannepal048/SQL_Practice_Begineer/README.md

 ## 📁 Project Structure

-- `SQL Project.docx` – Contains all the SQL commands used in this practice.
+- `SQL Project.docx` – Contains all the SQL commands used in this practice
-- `README.md` – Describes the purpose and summary of SQL operations covered.
+- `README.md` – Describes the purpose and summary of SQL operations covered

 ---